cryostatio/cryostat-legacy/HTTP_API.md

 * #### `RecordingDeleteHandler`

     ###### synopsis
-    Deletes a recording that was saved to persistent storage.
+    Deletes a recording that was saved to archive.
     This does not affect any recordings in any target JVM's JFR buffer.

     ###### request